gajwala/DSA-Topic-wise/ALGORITHEMS/GRAPHS/07_Union_Find.md

 - Find Altimate parent of u and V means pu and pv
 - Find Rank of pu and pv
 - Connect Smaller rank to larger rank always
+- The Rank can not be reduced while path compression

 ## 📝 Algorithm Steps